bookofproofs/bookofproofs.github.io/_sources/history/20th-century/goins.md

 * Another lovely paper is Goins' paper Palindromes in different bases: A conjecture of J Ernest Wilkins (2009).
 * Goins was awarded many research grants, most having the theme of promoting mathematical participation by minority groups.
 * Shortly after writing this article, Goins resigned from Purdue University and accepted a position at Pomona College from July 2018.
-* For a Black Mathematician, What It's Like to Be the 'Only One', published in The New York Times in February 2019, looks at Goins' decision and comments on the reaction, both positive and negative.

 Born 29 June 1972, Los Angeles, USA View four larger pictures.